Here's How Facebook Got Into This Mess: A Timeline

 However, permissions for Facebook apps enabled between 2010 and 2015 were not retroactively limited, and it’s likely third parties stored data collected from Facebook users on their own servers.

-2015 — Facebook shuts down Graph API v 1.0.
+2015 — Facebook shuts down Graph API v1.0.

-On April 30, 2015, Facebook shut down access to its Graph API, and updated its platform to give away less data, especially about user’s friends.
-Facebook also offered more granular control about what information its users shared with developers, and a new login screen with an added “Edit the info you provide” link.
+On April 30, 2015, Facebook shut down access to its Graph API and updated its platform to give away less data, especially about users' friends.
+Facebook also offered more granular control over what information its users shared with developers, and a new login screen with an added “Edit the info you provide” link.

 2015 — The Guardian reports that Ted Cruz’s presidential campaign used “psychological data” from millions of Facebook users.
 Facebook then takes legal action to force Cambridge Analytica to destroy Facebook users’ data.